The Scottish Highlands and Islands Rural Economy Awards - the SHIREs – are back and this year we went virtual!!

 Modern rural Scotland is a vibrant place with the potential to drive the country's economy forward.
-With vast pools of talent, natural resources, history and a uniqueness which adds value to all that it produces, it is the heart of Scotland.
+With vast pools of talent, natural resources, history, and uniqueness that adds value to all that it produces, it is the heart of Scotland.

 With 20% of the population living in rural areas and many of those working for small, local businesses it's clear that it deserves greater recognition – and that's what the SHIREs are all about.